Warning: This article contains major spoilers.

-Can someone tell me how this dragon went from barely being able to spot ships from a distance, to taking out an entire fleet of arrow thingys by himself?
+Can someone tell me how this dragon went from barely being able to spot ships from a distance to taking out an entire fleet of scorpions by himself?
 Are dragons OP or not?
 At least this followed what earlier seasons had been telling us all along: that dragons are the nuclear bombs of this world.

-This dude kills a dragon in one episode and gets his entire fleet roasted in the next.
+This guy kills a dragon in one episode and gets his entire fleet roasted in the next.
 Later, he dies at the hands of a very stabbed Jaime.

 Euron went out like token villain.